-The cotton plant, which be to any centuries furnished a sarge part of the population of the globe with clothing, seems to be almost without limit in its usefulness, remarks a scientific au- From the seed a valuable oil is expressed, while the husks form an article of food for cattle in the shape of cakes.
-From the lint which clings to the seed after it has passed through the "gin" felt is made, while the oil extracted from the seed is applied to quite a large num. ber of purposes.
+The cotton plant, which has for so nauy centuries furnished a large part of the population of the globe with clothing, seems to be almost without limit in its usefulness, remarks a scientific au- From the seed a valuable oil is expressed, while the husks form an article of food for cattle in the shape of cakes.
+From the lint which clings to the seed after it has passed through the "gin" felt is made, while the oil extracted from the seed is applied to quite a large num-ber of purposes.
 But, according to the British Consul, Mr. Portal, of Zanzibar, Africa, cotton seed is also capable of yielding sugar.
-A process has been discovered for extracting augar from cotton seed meal, and, though the details of this process have not been disclosed, it is said that the product obtained is of very superior grade, being filteen times sweeter than cone sugar and twenty times more so than sugar made from beet.
-This indicates that sweetness is not due to cane sugar, but to some other chemical .- Scientific American.
+A process has been dis-covered for extracting sugar from cotton seed meal, and, though the details of this process have not been disclosed, it is said that the product obtained is of very superior grade, being filteen times sweeter than cane sugar and twenty times This indicates that sweetness is not due to cane sugar, but to some other chemical. - Scientific American.
 Boiling Water in an Envelope.

-"My wife and I," says a traveling man, "were once in a hotel where we couldn't get any boiling water.
+"My wife and I," says a traveling an, "were once in a hotel where we man, "were once in a hotel where we couldn't get any boiling water.
 After we had discussed the situation my wife asked me if I had an envelope in my satchel.
 I got one out, when she told me to fill it with water and hold it over the gas jet.
 I hesitated, but finally did it, and expected to see the envelope blaze up every moment.
-But it didn't The envelope took on a little soot but that was all.
-The water boiled in time, and the cuvelope was as good as ever when the experiment was at an end.
-I don't know the chemistry of the process, but try it yourself and see if it will not work." - Chicago Herald.
-Just So; Just So.

-The subtle line dividing gentus and insanity is so delicate that in many instances it cannot be defined, it can only be felt.
-Even the deep researches of physiological-psychology are unable to designate principles on which the judg-ment can depend for logical deductions on the subject, and the searching analyses and arguments of many erudite students and philosophers are as incom-prehensible and meaningless to the ordinary mind as the vain vaporings of a mind unhinged,-New York Mail and fr is one thing to ten a man ne can't sing, and another to make him believe it.
-RICH RED BLOOD
+But it didn't blaze.
+The envelope took on a little soot but that was all.
+The water boiled in time, and the envelope was as good as ever when the experiment was at an end.
+I don't know the chemistry of the pro cess, but try it yourself and see if it will not work."-Chicago Herald.
+The subtle line dividing genius and insanity is so delicate that in many instances it cannot be defined, it can only be felt.
+Even the deep researches of be felt.
+Even the deep researches of physiological-psychology are unable to designate principles on which the judgment can depend for logical deductions on the subject, and the searching analyses and arguments of many crudite students and philosophers are as incomprehensible and meaningless to the ordinary mind as the vain vaporings of a mind unhinged.-New York Mail and Express.
+IT is one thing to ten a man ne can't sing, and another to make him RICH RED BLOOD

-" For feeling of dead ness of the limbs, constipation and poor circulation of the bood, Hood's Sarsapar lia hesporival.
-My blood was in very one condition.
-Since taking Hood's Sarsaparlia I have good,r ch, red slood, and do not bloat as ! used to.
-Hund's Sarsa-MATE MARY FTOMS parilla has proved its merit to me as it will to all who take it fair MRS. M. F. TOM", Niantio, Ct.
-HOOD'S SARSAPARILLA CURES Hood's Pills Cure Sick Headache.
+" For feeling of dead-ness of the limbs, constipatien and poor circula-Sarsapar lla hasno rival.
+My blood was in very poor condition.
+Since its I have good, r ch, red deed, and do not bloat as i used io.
+Hood's Sarsaparilla has proved its merit to me as it will to all who take it fairment to me as it will to all who take it fairment.
+NOOD'S BARBAPARILLA CUREP.
+Hood's Pills Cure Sick Headache.
 25 cents.
-Dyspepsia Preventative.
+Diamenala Proventative.